New York top court: Jury trials needed when deportation a risk

 The Court of Appeals rejected an argument by Bronx county prosecutors that deportation is merely a civil consequence of criminal convictions, and that defendants charged with minor yet deportable crimes did not deserve jury trials under the Sixth Amendment.

-“It is now beyond cavil that the penalty of deportation is among the most extreme and that it may, in some circumstances, rival incarceration in its loss of liberty,” Justice Leslie Stein wrote for a 5-2 majority.
+“It is now beyond cavil that the penalty of deportation is among the most extreme and that it may, in some circumstances, rival incarceration in its loss of liberty,” Judge Leslie Stein wrote for a 5-2 majority.

 The decision coincides with moves by the Trump administration to speed up deportations and tighten U.S. borders.
 The administration was not involved in the case.